omercanyy/investrack/README.md

     * `PositionsPage.jsx`: The table of aggregated positions and lots.
     * `ClosedPositionsPage.jsx`: Table of all realized gains/losses.
 * `/src/utils`: Helper modules, utilities, and API clients.
-    * `api.js`: The dedicated client for all EODHD API interactions.
+    * `schwabApi.js`: The dedicated client for all Schwab API interactions.
     * `betaCalculator.js`: Logic for calculating and categorizing Beta.
     * `xirr.js`: The internal XIRR calculation function.
     * `csvParser.js`: Logic for parsing the user-uploaded CSV.